cameronglegg/stirlingdocs/docs/sop/cncpanelinspection.md

 ### Sequence Matched Sheets

 Stand up all sheets needed to sequence match the exposed area.
 You may need a lot of space for this, please feel free to move things in the shop to accomplish this.

+Then photograph the sequnce matched sheets and post them to the channel.
+If the sheets match well enough and both sides of the product pass an inspection, then you may cut them.

+If other sheets are need for a proper match please let the office know, so they can order new sheets.

 ## Deficiencies